marcelhollerbach/spawny/README.md

 ## sp-user-db(-utils)

-There is one problem with the /etc/passwd file on linux systems. there are very static and you cannot add any additional data to them.
+There is one problem with the /etc/passwd file on linux systems.
+It is very static and you cannot add any additional data to them.
 For something like spawny and a graphical greeter it could be very usefull to have a user configured icon or prefered template to use.
 Those are the packages that are implementing that